My mother also loves angels so I am always

 But I didn’t want goody-goody angels.
 I even wrote, in huge letters across the top of my first page: “No Touched by An Angel allowed.”
 I wanted a down-to-earth type of angels who did the mundane, day-to-day guardianship stuff the other angels were too busy to take care of, with a strong emphasis on the delightful friction that occurs when the everyday rubs up against the supernatural.

-about Basil.
-This is the best pic I could find,
+Sorry Darby, I picture Sean Connery when I read about Basil.
+This is the best pic I could find, just minus the beard and mustache. |

 And I knew the story must incorporate a master and apprentice, knight and squire, father and son type of relationship.
 The archetypical champion and his wise sage had intrigued me even before Joseph Campbell made me aware of the hero’s journey.